microsoft/hi-ml/docs/source/api/api.rst

 ..
-AzureRunInfo should be documented including its members, but that does not work together with
+AzureRunInfo should be documented including its members, but that does not work together with automodapi

 API
 =================================